 This type of bike insurance offers the most cover.
 You’ll be covered for any damage to your bike in the event of an accident, as well as any third party damage or injuries.

 Motorbikes fall into insurance groups based on their value and performance – the more powerful and valuable your motorbike is, the higher the insurance group it will fall into.

 What is an excess?

-An excess is the amount you must pay in the event of any claim, regardless of who is to blame for an incident.
-It varies depending on the car that is covered, the age and experience of the drivers on your policy.
+An excess is what you need to pay in the event of a claim, regardless of who is to blame for the accident.
+The amount will vary depending on the motorbike covered, the age and experience of the drivers named on your policy.

-Most motorcycle insurance policies last one year, but you can cancel your cover for a fee.
+Most bike insurance policies last for 12 months however you can usually cancel your policy earlier for a fee.

 When using the Quidco Compare service, you must take reasonable care to answer insurers questions fully and accurately and if you volunteer other information, you must take reasonable care to ensure that the information is not misleading.
 If any information that you have provided changes before you take out your insurance, during the life of the policy or at renewal you must inform the insurer or broker of the change.
 If you deliberately or carelessly misrepresent any information in relation to this insurance, then your policy may not pay all, or part, of a claim and could in certain circumstances be avoided altogether.